 - Diet: Vegan

 - Boil water (on stove, in kettle, microwave) and add to small glass mixing cup.
-Add matcha powder, cinnamon, turmeric, and ginger to cup and whisk until combined.
+Add matcha powder, and spices to cup and whisk until combined.

 If really love match flavor, add a heaping teaspoon or so.